cmspeedrunner/Castro/README.md

 In this program `display`, obviously means to display some data, and the `f` after `display` to make it `displayf` means formatted.
 Essentially, what we are doing here is just displaying a formatted string.<br>

 #### Variables:
 There are no variables in Castro, nor is there input, i was reluctant to add std output aswell.
-But,
+But, there are 3, predefined Const values, that can be used freely.<br>
+`MOUSE_POS` Is one of these, stores the mouse pos and updates every frame.<br>
+`PS_INF` Is another, this is a pseudo infinite number, used if you want something to do something forever but dont want to add 100 9's in your code, just ad 'PS_INF'
+`BOUNDS` Is the last, this stores the bounds, or resolution of your screen. again, as another little program, we can display these values so we can get an understanding of how they work, lets display them all.<br>
+`displayf("Mouse position = ", MOUSE_POS)
+displayf("Kinda infinite = ", PS_INF)
+displayf("Screen Res = ", BOUNDS)`
+this little program should display all these values